oVirt/ovirt-site/source/howto/create-a-user-account.html.md

     -   Real name

 5. Uncheck "Remember my login on this computer".
-6. Click "by e-mail" to send the new account information directly to the user.
+6. Click "By e-mail" to send the new account information directly to the user.

 If your browser offers to save the password for this new user, choose no or "Not now".